-Exhibition design / graphic design: Louis-Charles Lasnier, Montreal.
+Exhibition design and graphic design: Louis-Charles Lasnier, Montreal

 British architect and thinker Cedric Price (1934–2003) argued against the production of monuments – permanent, static spaces organized around particular functions – and stressed instead the need for flexibility in view of the unpredictability of possible future uses.
 Price positioned himself within the ongoing transformations of British society in the 1960s and 1970s by adopting the role of “anti-architect.”
 Form was of little consequence to him; even building itself might be unnecessary.

 One of the most challenging and uncompromising figures working in the field of architecture in the late 20th century, Price’s critical attitude toward professional practice, his radical but humane approach to designing buildings, and a technological bent inspired by his friend and mentor R. Buckminster Fuller have continued to excite, influence and provoke his peers over a period of more than 40 years.

 Though Price built little, much of 20th-century architecture would be inconceivable without his project for a Fun Palace (London, 1963—72) and his scheme for the Potteries Thinkbelt (1963—66).

 Cedric Price’s Fun Palace is presented through some 200 objects, from sketches and finished drawings to models, films, and a rich selection of correspondence and documents.
 For the first time it will be possible to grasp the investigative breadth, the far-reaching implications, and the serious fun with which this project was undertaken.